-This means that SCTE 35 messages need to be contained in a
+This means that SCTE 35 messages need to be contained in an

 emsg box inside

-The timing of the cue must be sample accurate and it is an error to not have an IDR frame at the time of a cue.
+The timing of the cue must be sample accurate and it is an error to not have an IDR frame (which must be signaled as being a sync-sample) at the time of a cue.
 In other words, the encoder must ensure that an IDR frame is present at each timestamp that is signaled in a SCTE 35 message.
 Also, if an additional IDR frame needs to be inserted, the encoder should not shorten or lengthen any of the media segments but keep the original length intact.

 In addition to the above, the regular ingest requirements should be followed, as documented in Encoding Requirements.